blinksh/docs/docs/advanced/advanced-ssh.md

 ## Tunnels

-VPNs are incredibly useful in a wide variety of ways, and with increasing privacy and censorship concerns, they're becoming a practical necessity.
-While not an exact replacement for VPN technology, SSH tunnels provide secure network routes to or from your local machine to a remote network.
+SSH tunnels provide secure network routes to or from your local machine to a remote network.
 The simplest example is bringing a port from a remote system to your local machine.
 If you had a development server running a service on port `8080` that wasn't exposed to the Internet and wanted to access it, you could run this command:

 ```bash
 ssh -L 8080:localhost:8080 host